 The goal of the SEMAPOLIS project (1/10/2013-30/09/2017) was to develop advanced large-scale image analysis and learning techniques to semantize city images and produce semantized 3D reconstructions of urban environments, including proper rendering.
-The Semapolis project is partly funded by the French National Research Agency (ANR) in the CONTINT 2013 program under reference ANR-13-CORD-0003.
+The Semapolis project was partly funded by the French National Research Agency (ANR) in the CONTINT 2013 program under reference ANR-13-CORD-0003.

 Geometric 3D models of existing cities have a wide range of applications, such as navigation in virtual environments and realistic sceneries for video games and movies.
 A number of players (Google, Microsoft, Apple) have started to produce such data.
 However, the models feature only plain surfaces, textured from available pictures.
 This limits their use in urban studies and in the construction industry, excluding in practice applications to diagnosis and simulation.
 Besides, geometry and texturing are often wrong when there are invisible or discontinuous parts, e.g., with occluding foreground objects such as trees, cars or lampposts, which are pervasive in urban scenes.